Essential verbs: H-M

 Juha se kuha.
 The soup is cooking.

-In Bosnia and Serbia, this verb pair usually has the form kuvati ~ s-.
+In Serbia and parts of Bosnia, this verb pair usually has the form kuvati ~ s-.

 kupati ~* o- («) bathe